 Be wary of electrics and gas

 Where does your home’s electrical supply enter the property?
 You should find out before turning off the supply, assuming that you are set to do work on or close to existing cables.
 Not switching off this supply could, naturally, risk you suffering from an electric shock.
+When in doubt, contact a professional, searches such as electrical services in London should help get you started.

 Gas is another potential problem, which is why you should trust only a Gas Safe Registered engineer with removing or altering a flue or installing or disconnecting a gas appliance.